-Do not submit a Data Protection Act request.
-You don't need to fill in our subject access request form.
-If you're seeking a transcript of your academic results, or you need a copy of your SOAS degree certificate, there are other ways of gaining access to your information.
+If you are seeking a transcript of your academic results, or you need a copy of your SOAS degree certificate, you should not submit a subject access request.

-Students can use the Data Protection Act to request access to their marks; to the comments by examiners on their dissertations and on their exam scripts; and any data about them in the papers of examination boards.
-You should submit a Data Protection Act request in the usual way (see How do I submit a request?).
+Students can exercise their rights under Data Protection Law to request access to their marks; to the comments by examiners on their dissertations and on their exam scripts; and any data about them in the papers of examination boards.
+You should submit a subject access request in the usual way (see How do I submit a request?).
 The identities of your examiners will not normally be released to you.
-The Data Protection Act gives us a longer period of time in which to respond to requests if your results have not been published when your request arrives.
-In these circumstances, we will respond within 5 months of the date of receipt of your request or 40 days from the publication of the results (whichever is sooner).
+Data Protection Law provides that, if your results have not been published when your request arrives, we will respond within 5 months of the date of receipt of your request or one month from the publication of the results (whichever is sooner).

-However, SOAS students can also request informal feedback on their examination and dissertation performance without having to go through the Data Protection Act or pay a fee.
-Requests for informal feedback should be directed to the relevant Faculty Office.
-Questions about informal feedback should be directed to the Faculty Offices or the SOAS Registry.
+However, SOAS students can also request informal feedback on their examination and dissertation performance without having to make a request under the law.
+Requests for informal feedback should be directed to the relevant Department.
+Questions about informal feedback should be directed to your Department or the SOAS Registry.

-Students should note that the Data Protection Act does not provide a right of access to examination scripts, and it is not SOAS's policy to release examination scripts.
+Students should note that the right of access to personal data does not provide a right of access to examination scripts.

-Further information about how SOAS aims to protect the rights of individuals under the Data Protection Act is provided in SOAS's Data Protection Policy.
-Enquiries relating to Data Protection at SOAS should be directed to SOAS's Information Compliance Manager, whose contact details are below:
+Further information about how SOAS aims to protect the rights of individuals under data protection law is provided in SOAS's Data Protection Policy.
+Enquiries relating to data protection at SOAS should be directed to SOAS's Information Compliance Manager, whose contact details are below:

 Information Compliance Manager